PopoRafon/Chatting-Application/README.md

-# Discord Clone
+# Chatting Application
-Real-time communication application built using Python with Django framework and Django channels.
+Real-time chatting application built using Python with Django framework and Django channels.
 ## Installation
 1. Open up your terminal.
 2. If you don't have installed Python run `sudo apt-get update` `sudo apt-get install python3` command on Linux.